rfinnie/2ping/doc/2ping.md

 --pattern=*hex_bytes*, -p *hex_bytes*
 :   You may specify up to 16 "pad" bytes to fill out the packets you send.
     This is useful for diagnosing data-dependent problems in a network.
-    For example, *-p ff* will cause the sent packet pad area to be filled with all ones.
+    For example, *--pattern=ff* will cause the sent packet pad area to be filled with all ones.

     `2ping`-specific notes: This pads the portion of the packet that does not contain the active payload data.
     If the active payload data is larger than the minimum packet size (*--min-packet-size*), no padding will be sent.